PC-Pedia/RequestGenerators/README.md

 # GenerateRequests
-A C# library for creating commandline curl requests or fetch, etc.
+A C# library for reading WebRequest or HttpWebRequest instances and creating commandline curl, powershell, or fetch, jQuery ajax etc.